 We have reached a budget of €17 billion, which has increased substantially over the past three to four years.
-I stated this morning on the radio that we have an extra 12,000 people working now in the HSE compared to December 2014.
+I stated this morning on the radio that we have an extra 12,000 people working now in the HSE compared with December 2014.
 That is greater than the entire workforce of the Army, but I am not clear that there was an overarching strategy by the HSE over the past four years regarding the key areas to deploy people.

 A board, likewise, will have to make policy decision on the areas that need to be prioritised when bringing in new skills and how to help to co-ordinate management in ensuring that decisions are made in a timely manner.
 This is not the position now.
 I find that I go from A to B to C to D to try and get a decision.
 Some 18 months later, I find no decision has been made.

 I had an interesting meeting in the past week concerning a facility, Cuan Mhuire, which cost €2.1 million in 2007.
 This brand new facility was purchased to provide a service and 18 beds are available in a house that was refurbished and fully equipped.
 For eight years, it has been lying idle because the HSE cannot make up its mind.
 There has been a failure to reach agreement about how we go forward.
 This is exactly what we are talking about.
-A sum of €2.1 million has been tied up since 2007, without anyone benefitting from that expenditure.
+A sum of €2.1 million has been tied up since 2007, without anyone benefiting from that expenditure.
 That is exactly why a new board is so important to making decisions in a timely manner and ensuring that everyone down the line also makes decisions.
 It is not a case of passing from one section to another.
 We need to get into the entire health service to ensure that we can deliver the type of care that we require in this country.

 We welcome the Bill which we have discussed at length in this House on different occasions and it is about time that changes take place in the HSE.
 The two patient advocates is a great idea but I take on board Senator Ruane's point about whether the high standard of professionalism omits and disqualifies others from being a member of that board.
 It is prudent and best practice to have these advocates with their core skills and expertise in knowing what it is to be and to represent patients at the core of what we do within the health service.